Sydney to host Invictus Games in 2018, says Britain’s Prince Harry

-SYDNEY Australia will host the 2018 Invictus Games for wounded military personnel, Britain’s Prince Harry announced on Saturday.
+SYDNEY (Reuters) - Australia will host the 2018 Invictus Games for wounded military personnel, Britain’s Prince Harry announced on Saturday.

 More than 500 serving and former personnel from 17 nations will compete in the multi-sports competition in Sydney.